im-tofa/pokebrowse/README.md

 - `/date <yyyy-mm-dd>`: Only allow sets uploaded no earlier than this date in the search results.
 - `/speed <number>`: Only allow sets with a speed no lower than the specified number.
 Takes the base stats, level, EVs, IVs and nature into account but not the item or ability.
 - Other filters: TBD

+You can interact with the browsing service programmatically as well, the browsing is powered by GraphQL.
+You can look at the [query used by the client](client/src/queries.ts) to see all possible arguments and outputs you can query from the GraphQL server.
+You can even create a custom client if you want, as long as you modify the server CORS policy to accept that client.

 ### Upload